cloudmesh-community/book/chapters/cloud/datacenter.md

 been trended by environmental awareness, not only by the operators, but by the community in which such centers operate.

-**Reliability:** Although through operation l efforts the datacenter can be made more reliable, failure still can happen.
+**Reliability:** Although through operation l efforts the data center can be made more reliable, failure still can happen.
 Examples are

 * https://www.zdnet.com/article/microsoft-south-central-u-s-datacenter-outage-takes-down-a-number-of-cloud-services/